Threat Level Midnight: Writing and casting

+Michael Scarn's deceased wife is heavily implied to be actress Catherine Zeta-Jones; Novak admitted that no one bothered to ask Zeta-Jones's permission to do this.

 Andy Buckley, who portrayed David Wallace, former CFO of Dunder Mifflin, was originally billed as a guest star for this episode and his character was supposed to have a part in Michael's movie.
 When NBC first aired the episode, Wallace's scenes were not shown.
 It was revealed by Novak that, in the script, Wallace was Michael's first choice as Goldenface, but turned it down because "it wouldn't look good to people at Corporate".
 Furthermore, Buckley filmed a talking head interview, which had his character exclaiming his regret in not taking the role.
 This scene was deleted due to time constraints.
-The scene does not appear on the Season 7 DVD.
-It does, however, appear in Peacock's "Superfan" cut of the episode, which includes never-before-seen deleted scenes.
+Apart from the complete cut of Michael's film, no deleted scenes from "Threat Level Midnight" appear on the Season 7 DVD.
+However, Peacock's "Superfan" cut of the episode includes never-before-seen deleted scenes.
 The talking head interview was filmed using a green screen.

 The script also had a scene that brought back Amy Adams' character Katy, but it was cut because Adams was working on a movie during the time this episode was filmed.
-Ellie Kemper, who portrays Erin Hannon on the series, did not appear in the movie; Novak reasoned that Michael had finished his filming long before she arrived at the office, and had spent the remaining years "editing and procrastinating".
+Ellie Kemper, who portrays Erin Hannon on the series, did not appear in the movie; Novak pointed out that Michael had finished his filming long before she arrived at the office, and had spent the remaining years "editing and procrastinating".